-Reflects shares to be distributed by AI Entertainment Holdings LLC to Access Industries, LLC, CT/FT Holdings LLC, Blavatnik July 2019-13 Investment Trust, and Alex Blavatnik in (4)In connection with this offering.
+Reflects shares distributed by AI Entertainment Holdings LLC to Access Industries, LLC, CT/FT Holdings LLC, Blavatnik July 2019-13 Investment Trust, and Alex Blavatnik in (3)

 In connection with the offering, Altep 2012 L.P. and WMG Management Holdings, LLC will sell a portion of the shares of Class A common stock that they hold.
-The proceeds of such each case in accordance with the terms of the relevant limited partnership agreement or limited liability company operating agreement.
+The proceeds of such sales will be distributed to beneficial owners of limited partnership interests, in the case of Altep 2012 L.P., and to certain members of management that beneficially own deferred equity units and Profits Interests, in the case of WMG Management Holdings, LLC, in each case in accordance with the terms of the relevant limited partnership agreement or limited (4) liability company operating agreement.
 No shares issuable for deferred equity units granted under the Plan will be sold in the offering.
 For additional information on the Plan, see "Executive Compensation-Long-Term Equity Incentives-Warner Music Group Corp.
 Senior Management Free Cash Flow Plan."